friendly-bits/geoip-shell/README.md

 **To update or re-install geoip-shell:** run the -install script from the (updated) distribution directory.

 **To temporarily stop geoip-shell:** `geoip-shell stop`.
 This will kill any running geoip-shell processes, remove geoip-shell firewall rules and unload ip sets.
+To reactivate geoblocking, run `geoip-shell configure`.

 **To uninstall:** `geoip-shell-uninstall.sh`